kernalbin/odmpy-ng/README.md

 - Converts MP3s into .m4b files with embedded chapter metadata
 - Generates metadata.json compatible with Audiobookshelf
 - Customizable and automated scraping via Selenium
+- Fully command-line compatible (one book per call)

 ---

-## Installation
+## Running

+Before running, you must configure the tool with a configuration file, see Configuration section below.

 ### Option 1: Run with Docker

-This is the preferred usage method.
+This (or docker compose) is the preferred usage method.

 Requirements:
 - Docker